 The ignition system consist of different sub-systems where some are interrelated.

-Unregulated AC current is produced by the magneto.
+Unregulated AC current is produced by the magneto for the ignition system (0 to 40 000 Vac).
 Part of the AC current is rectified and regulated for the charging system.